-We invest primarily in adjustable-rate mortgage-backed securities that we acquire in the secondary market.
-Our assets consist primarily of mortgage-backed securities issued or guaranteed as to principal or interest by an agency of the U.S. government or a federally chartered corporation, such as Fannie Mae, the Federal Home Loan Mortgage Corporation (or Freddie Mac) or the Government National Mortgage Association (or Ginnie Mae), high quality mortgage-backed securities rated "AAA" by at least one nationally recognized rating agency and cash.
-We also own indirect interests in multifamily apartment properties.
+We are primarily engaged in the business of investing, on a leveraged basis, in adjustable-rate and hybrid MBS.
+Our assets consist primarily of MBS guaranteed by an agency of the U.S. Government, such as the Government National Mortgage Association (or Ginnie Mae), or a federally chartered corporation, such as Fannie Mae or the Federal Home Loan Mortgage Corporation (or Freddie Mac), high quality MBS rated "AAA" by at least one nationally recognized rating agency, MBS-related receivables and cash.